rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 [adts]: #algebraic-data-types-and-structural-invariants

 [Algebraic data types] succinctly describe classes of data and allow one to encode rich structural invariants.
+Rust uses `enum` and `struct` definitions for this purpose.

 An `enum` type allows one to define mutually-exclusive classes of values.
 The examples shown above used `enum` for simple symbolic tags,